-Haslett, MI - A long-lasting cold and snowy winter in much of the snowmobile community, and continued enthusiasm and interest in snowmobiling powered snowmobile sales to increase worldwide to 124,786 new sleds sold this past year.
+Haslett, MI - A long lasting cold and snowy winter in much of the snowmobile community, and continued enthusiasm and interest in snowmobiling powered snowmobile sales to increase worldwide to 133,081 new sleds sold this past year.

-The snowmobile industry reports that registered snowmobiles in North America remained at 2 million registered snowmobiles.
+The snowmobile industry reports that registered snowmobiles in North America totaled 1.85 million registered snowmobiles.
 Increased registration in northern Europe continues.

 Snowmobile related tourism also increased in North America and beyond.
 This can be seen in economic impact studies conducted throughout North America by major business colleges and universities.
-Miles ridden by snowmobilers (which is always predictive of economic impact) showed an increase from the 2017-18 season.
+Miles ridden by snowmobilers (which is always predictive of economic impact) showed an increase of more than 15 percent this past season versus 2018 season.
 This is a result of riding conditions and improved and expanded riding areas and trail systems.

 The average age of a snowmobiler this past season was determined to be 45 years of age.
 Snowmobilers are active, outdoor enthusiasts who enjoy snowmobiling with family and friends.

-The majority of snowmobilers in North America are club members and/or association/federation members (more than 60 percent).
+The majority of snowmobilers in North America are club members and/or association/federation members.
 These active, involved, outdoor enthusiasts build the trails and support snowmobiling access.
-Snowmobilers are also active charity fundraisers who raised more than $3.5 million dollars for national charities last year.
+Snowmobilers are also active charity fundraisers who raised more than $3.5 million for national charities last year.

 Additional surveys have found that snowmobilers are active in many outdoor activities.
-Snowmobilers are also boaters, motorcycle riders, camping enthusiasts, hunting enthusiasts and general outdoor recreationists.
+Snowmobilers are also boaters, motorcycle riders, camping enthusiasts, ATV and UTV riders, hunting enthusiasts and general outdoor recreationists.

 Many families have discovered that snowmobiling is a great winter recreational activity.
 Research shows people go snowmobiling for reasons such as viewing the scenery, be with family and friends, to get away from the usual demands of life and be close to nature.